grimmlab/easyPheno/docs/source/models/localcnn.rst

 This type of encoding preserves the whole nucleotide information and might thus lead to a smaller information loss than other encodings.

 Some of the methods and attributes relevant for the LCNN are already defined in its parent class `TensorflowModel <https://github.com/grimmlab/easyPheno/blob/main/easypheno/model/_tensorflow_model.py>`_.
 There, you can e.g. find the epoch- and batch-wise training loop.
-In the code block below, we show the constructor of TensorflowModel.
+In the code block below, we show the constructor of ``TensorflowModel``.

     .. code-block::